lnfernal/lua-deobfuscator/README.md

 make vm handler priority (which vm identifier to attempt verify first, and so on) ye cus i used a shitty dp called chain-of-responsibility

+rewrite all cfg passes, add new ones too

 # SUPPORT (omg cyclothymic blocks me on Discord im a poor skid)
 just dont dm him and fuck urself skid literally learn how to read code